Arizona Timezones Explained: It’s a Prickly Situation

 But during the winter, Arizona will be in the same time zone as the mountain states such as Colorado, Utah, and New Mexico.

-And if you ever find yourself driving on Highway 264 during the summer, be sure to watch out for your clock as it makes a number of time zone changes in only a short stretch of 100 miles!
+If you ever find yourself driving on Highway 264 during the summer, be sure to watch your clock as it may shift multiple times over a relatively short stretch of road.

 3 comments